Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Conclusion

 \section{Conclusion}

-In this research, we proposed Eat-Radar, a continuous food intake detection system, using a FMCW radar sensor and a seq2seq 3D-TCN model.
-The detection and segmentation of eating and drinking gestures were realized by processing RD Cube data from the radar.
-The effectiveness of this approach is validated on a collected dataset containing 48 meal sessions.
-The proposed 3D-TCN outperforms the CNN-LSTM model and the CNN-BiLSTM model both in detecting eating and drinking gestures using 8-fold cross-validation.
-The proposed seq2seq 3D-TCN model and the corresponding segment-wise evaluation method has the potential to be applied in other radar-based HAR research.
-In the future, we plan to validate our approach in a real home-like environment and over a longer time period.
+In this research, we proposed Eat-Radar, a continuous food intake detection system, using an FMCW radar sensor and a seq2seq 3D-TCN-Att model.
+The detection and segmentation of eating and drinking gestures were realized by processing RD Cube from the radar.
+The effectiveness of this approach was validated on a collected dataset containing 70 meal sessions.
+The results from the proposed approach and other existing methods explored in our work demonstrated the feasibility of using FMCW radar for food intake monitoring.
+The proposed end-to-end framework including the seq2seq deep learning model and the segment-wise evaluation method has the potential to be applied in other radar-based HAR research.